BiancaN13/Trello_Postman-API_Testing/README.md

 **Response Status Code:** `200 OK`
 ### API Request and Response
 ### JavaScript Tests
+- Verifies if the response status is 200 OK.
+- Verifies if the TODO list was created and is active.
 ## 5. Create DONE List

 **HTTP Method for Request:** `POST`